 Other major players in the burgeoning edge computing space include Scale Computing, Vertiv, Huawei Technologies, Fujitsu, and Nokia, among others.

-In the private market, for example, Dell and Intel, have invested in Foghorn, an edge intelligence provider for industrial and commercial IoT applications.
+In the private market, for example, Dell and Intel have invested in Foghorn, an edge intelligence provider for industrial and commercial IoT applications.
 Both companies participated in Foghorn’s latest $25M Series C round in February 2020.
 Dell has also participated in a seed and Series A round to IIoT edge platform IOTech.
+In January 2021, Dell announced a partnership with virtualization specialist VMware and South Korea’s SK Telecom to develop the OneBox MEC, a turnkey hardware product that offers fully integrated 5G-enabled edge computing services for use cases in industries like construction, healthcare, and retail.

-Many of the companies mentioned above, including Cisco, Dell, and Microsoft, have also come together to form the OpenFog Consortium.
-The group aims to standardize applications of this technology.
+Many of the companies mentioned above, including Cisco, Dell, and Microsoft, came together to form the OpenFog Consortium.
+The group aimed to standardize applications of this technology.
+The OpenFog Consortium merged with the Industrial Internet Consortium in 2019, creating the world’s largest organization dedicated to the advancement of IoT, AI, fog, and edge computing.

 Edge computing across industries